Get Your Kicks: 13 Sneaker Brands To Shop This Season

 Our Legacy

 Swedish brand Our Legacy is renowned for its refined yet subversive approach to fashion, merging classic silhouettes with an experimental spirit.
 The label’s understated aesthetic and focus on premium materials make it a go-to for effortlessly cool pieces, and the footwear line is no exception.
-Our top picks for the change of season include the Klove sneakers in grey and tan or black, as well as the Gabe sneakers in brown.
-Each pair features a Vibram rubber sole, blending practicality and style, ready for city streets or weekends in the countryside.
+Our top pick for the change of season is the Gabe sneaker for its Vibram rubber sole, ready for city streets or weekends in the countryside.

 Additional reporting by Alice Jeffery